Foundation Soil Problems in Southern CA

 When a foundation is dug out and poured, the removed soil is replaced as backfill.
 Unfortunately, this process can weaken the soil around the foundation and eventually lead to problems.
 For many homeowners, this is an unknown source of trouble.
 At Saber Foundation Repair, we can identify soil issues around your home and prevent them from causing further issues with your foundation.

 Call us today at 1-877-203-4601 or click below to learn more about our concrete foundation repair services.
-We offer free estimates on all our work in San Diego, Irvine, Los Angeles and throughout the surrounding areas.
+We offer free estimates on all our work in Long Beach, Los Angeles, San Diego and throughout the surrounding areas.

 Understanding foundation soils is the key to understanding foundation repair problems.
 The type of soil your home sits on plays a huge role in the risk of foundation damage you have.
 Sand and sandy loam soils allow water to pass through, making them more stable and less likely to expand and cause foundation problems.
 On the other hand, clay soils absorb water, expand, and put pressure on the foundation.
 This pressure can lead to floor cracks, wall cracks, and other foundation problems.